 Abstract.
 This work presents an evaluation of a spectrometer for monitoring the arc electonic temperature (GTAW - Gas Tungsten Arc Welding).
-This electonic temperature is calculated measuring the relative intensity of chosen emission lines that can be found in the arc, like Argon, and other factors that come from quantic physics.
+This electonic temperature is calculated measuring the intensity of a chosen emission line that can be find in the arc, like Ar, and other factors that come from quantic physics.
 It is known that the arc electronic temperature is related to the weld penetration depth and weld current.
 Therefore, monitoring arc eletronic temperature means depth monitoriment.
 The monitoration stablished a relation between the variation of the arc eletronic temperature (related to the tension produced by the sensor) and the variation of weld current.
 Some defects were simulated, like current variation, grease insertion and variation on the shielding gas flow.
 Their pertubation in the eletonic temperature were collected by the spectrometer as well.
-The data has been collected via a USB connection.
+The data has been registered via a USB connection.